ciur/papermerge/docs/source/settings.rst

     will be available starting with July 2020.
 How to configure previous releases see version specific respective documentation.

 Papermerge loads its settings from a configurations file.
-At first it tries read following files:
+At first it tries to read following files:

   1. /etc/papermerge.conf.py
   2. papermerge.conf.py - from current project directory